David Willetts: Other interests

 Following his decision to stand down at the 2015 General Election, Willetts joined the Resolution Foundation in Summer 2015.
 He Chaired the Foundation's Intergenerational Commission between 2016 and 2018, and is now President of the Resolution Foundation, along with its Intergenerational Centre.
-He is currently a visiting professor at King's College London where he works with the Policy Institute at King's, a visiting professor at the Cass Business School, a board member of the Institute for Fiscal Studies and a visiting fellow at Nuffield College, Oxford.
-On 9 February 2018, the University of Leicester announced they had elected David Willetts as successor to Bruce Grocott to become their new chancellor.
+He is currently a visiting professor at King's College London where he works with the Policy Institute at King's, a board member of the Institute for Fiscal Studies and an honorary fellow of Nuffield College, Oxford.
+On 9 February 2018, the University of Leicester announced they had elected David Willetts as successor to Bruce Grocott to become their new chancellor a post he held until 2023.

 Willetts is the author of several books on conservatism, including "Why Vote Conservative" (1996) and "Modern Conservatism" (1992), as well as numerous articles.
+His book "The Pinch: How the Baby Boomers Took Their Children's Future - and Why they should Give it Back" was published in 2010 with a second updated edition in 2019.
+"A University Education" was published in 2017.
 He was a founding signatory in 2005 of the Henry Jackson Society principles, advocating a proactive approach to the spread of liberal democracy across the world, including when necessary by military intervention.
 He is an honorary member of Conservative Friends of Poland.